mahikero01/BTFW6/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-ng build --target=production --base-href '/' --aot --build-optimizer

-ng build --target=development --base-href '/' --aot --build-optimizer

-ng new Projectname  -> create new project

-ng g module btfw  ->  create a module name as "btfw"

-ng g component FrameworkBody --prefix=false --spec=false --skip-import=true  -> generate a component not using the "app" prefix, no spec file , and will not add an import script in module